How to Soundproof an Existing Wall

 How to Soundproof ANY Wall:

-Types of Wall assemblies in a Home
+Types of Wall assemblies

-For a wall, we’re usually soundproofing for airborne noise, which includes loud music, people talking, dogs barking, loud sirens, etc. The wall's ability to block sound is referred to as an STC rating!
-Depending on the building’s age and the quality of the construction, you may or may not have a wall already built to keep out as much airborne noise as possible.
-On the other hand, the older and/or more dilapidated the building, the less likely it is to have high-quality soundproofing.
-Here are some examples of what walls might look like.
+There are two types of noise that we deal with when soundproofing a room: airborne noise and structural noise.
+Walls are prone to airborne noise, which includes loud music, people talking, phones ringing, dogs barking, loud sirens, etc. A wall's ability to block sound is referred to as an STC rating!
+It depends on factors like wall construction, materials used, and things like the building’s age and the quality of the construction.
+Here are some examples of what your walls might look like.

 How to Soundproof Existing Walls